 The Stickley Museum and grounds remain temporarily closed.
 They invite you to experience the museum online.
 Please explore the collections and current online exhibition “Things Wrought by the United Crafts: An Expression of Modern Life.”
 Or check out a variety of ongoing classes (including many archived courses) and Member programs.

 This 30-acre National Historic Landmark is the centerpiece of Gustav Stickley’s early 20th century country estate.
-The Stickley family’s home, known as the Log House, was built in 1911 and is one of the most significant landmarks of the American Arts and Crafts movement.
-It has been restored to its 1911 appearance and is operated by the not-for-profit organization The Stickley Museum at Craftsman Farms as a historic house museum.
-The museum is viewed on guided tours which take visitors through the two main floors of Stickley’s dream home and offer an in-depth look at Stickley’s life and work.
+“The Log House,” as it came to be known, is one of the most significant landmarks of the American Arts and Crafts movement.
+The Stickley Museum at Craftsman Farms has been restored it to its original 1911 appearance, and it now serves as a historic house museum.
+It is the only house Stickley ever designed and lived in with his family.

 Of Special Note:

 • The North Cottage, an original Stickley bungalow, allows visitors to fully experience Arts and Crafts living through touchable furnishings

 • Gustav Stickley, an artistic visionary of his time, is best known as the creator of Craftsman (Mission) style furniture

 Check out the Stickley Museum at Craftsmans Farms’ current exhibits on our On-going Exhibits page.